Student Loan repayment guide 2024

 In reality, Student Finance will find you and make you pay.

 The short story is that Student Loans are fairly flexible.
 You don't pay if you don't earn enough, and you can overpay whenever you want.
-But you can't skip repayments if you're earning enough to be making them, no matter where you are in the world.
+But, if you're earning above the threshold, you can't skip repayments – no matter where you are in the world.

 Should you pay off your Student Loan early?